ajtowns/taproot-review/README.md

  * Will you try building a proof-of-concept during the review period?

 If you sign up prior to Oct 30th (23:59 UTC-10) we’ll help you find other people to review with.

+## What if I want to do things differently?

+* This just aims to provide a helpful structure to reviewing the taproot bips -- if something else works for you, feel free to do things your way!
+Different perspectives are more likely to find more problems so this is a good thing!
+* If you aren’t confident in some area, you may want to skip it -- that’s okay, but being unfamiliar with something may just mean you’ve got fresh eyes and are able to find problems other people will overlook because they’re relying on assumptions that aren’t valid.
+So do at least consider trying to review everything.
+* If you want to do things out of order, you can find the curriculum info that we’ll be sending out for future sessions [here](Curriculum.md).

 ## What happens each week